nombrekeff/hobo-js/README.md

 );
 ```

-In the step above step, we create the html that will be inside the `body`.
+In the step above step, we create the HTML that will be inside the `body`.
 As you can see instead of calling `.append` in the body tag like with the style.
 `.a` and `.attach` are used to [attach](#attaching) to the current hobo context's attached tag (_which will be the body tag in the example_)

 Then we set the tag's class name by calling `.ac` (you can also use `.addClass()`), this will set the class wrapper to the div (`<div class="wrapper"></div>`)

-After that we build the tag by calling `.b` (or `.build()`, or you can also just call the builder `div()`), and pass in a list of children.
+After that, we build the tag by calling `.b` (or `.build()`, or you can also call the builder `div()`), and pass in a list of children.

 Hobo uses the builder pattern to ease the creation of tags.
 A tag can be built by, either calling the builder directly:
 ```ts